MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/enabling-oauth-confidential-clients-with-ad-fs.md

 1. In Visual Studio, open the sample.

 2. Open the *web.config* file.
-Modify the following values:
+Modify the following settings by using the values you copied in the [Create an application group](#create-an-application-group) procedure:

-    -   `ida:ClientId` - Enter the client ID value you copied in the [Create an application group](#create-an-application-group) procedure.
+    -   `ida:ClientId` - Enter the client ID.

-    -   `ida:ClientSecret` - Enter the client secret value you copied in the [Create an application group](#create-an-application-group) procedure.
+    -   `ida:ClientSecret` - Enter the client secret.

-    -   `ida:GraphResourceId` - Enter the graph resource ID value you used in the [Create an application group](#create-an-application-group) procedure.
+    -   `ida:GraphResourceId` - Enter the graph resource ID.

     ![Screenshot that highlights the values you should change.](media/Enabling-Oauth-Confidential-Clients-with-AD-FS-2016/AD_FS_Confidential_24.PNG)

-3. Under *App_Start*, open the *Startup.Auth.cs* file.
+3. Under **App_Start**, open the *Startup.Auth.cs* file.
 Make the following changes:

     -   Comment out the following lines: